lammertb/libcrc/README.md

 # Libcrc - A multi platform MIT licenced CRC library in C

 Libcrc is a multi platform CRC library which has been under development since 1999.
-The original version of the source code has been available on [www.lammertbies.nl](https://www.lammertbies.nl/downloads/) since that time.
-Recently that code was merged with further previously unpublished developments and that library is now available at [Github](https://github.com/lammertb/libcrc/)
+The original version of the source code has been available on [www.lammertbies.nl](https://www.lammertbies.nl/) since that time.
+Recently that code was merged with further previously unpublished developments and that library is now available at [Github](https://github.com/lammertb/libcrc/) An online version of the CRC calculation routines is also availabie at [www.lammertbies.nlr](https://www.lammertbies.nl/comm/info/crc-calculation.html)

 ## License